 (When the page opens, right click and save it.)

-Groups gather weekly to spend time together, care for each other, encourage and challenge each other, talk about where scripture and life intersect, pray, and learn to live on-mission in community.
-Missional Communities are not an add-on to the church, an extra program.
+Missional Communities gather regularly to spend time together, care for each other, encourage and challenge each other, talk about where scripture and life intersect, pray, and learn to live on-mission in community.
+Missional Communities are not an add-on to the church, one of many programs.
 They are at the center of everything we do, the heartbeat of Remedy.

 What happens in a typical gathering?

-Exactly what happens in a typical Missional Community gathering depends on the group.
-The groups are organic, they take on the nature of their members, and they flow with the seasons of life.
-The best way to understand what happens in a group is to drop in on one.
+No gathering is typical because no Missional Community is the same.
+They are organic, they take on the nature of their people, and they flow with the seasons of life.

 Every group is shepherded by carefully selected and trained leaders.
 These leaders are responsible for giving direction to the group and serving as shepherds who guide the group.
 But these leaders are not the teachers or presidents of the group.
 They serve as guides.